 The price of the good life

 If a 10% withdrawal rate sounds reasonable to you, I hope you're ready to go back to work.
 If the market doesn't perform up to snuff, you could deplete your savings in a mere 15 years.
-At the age of 70, you could be looking for work again in a market where your skills have one-tenth the value they used to.
+That means that at the age of 70, you could be looking for work again, in a market where your skills have one-tenth the value they used to.
 That's not the retirement you hoped for when you said goodbye to the rat race, but it's the retirement you'll get if you fail to prepare and follow a sound financial plan.

 A great retirement starts with a solid financial plan in place from the first day of your working life.
 That said, it's never too late to start planning.
 Putting together a complete financial plan that determines intelligent asset allocation, manages taxes and fees, calculates responsible withdrawal rates, and accounts for rising costs of living will still put you ahead of the majority of Americans.

 Even master investor Peter Lynch wasn't fully ready for the future in 1995, when he wrote that a 7% annual withdrawal rate would be prudent for an all-stock portfolio.
 He later retracted his analysis when financial columnist Scott Burns proved that Lynch's strategy could make for a most unhappy ending.